-Per County policy, as a condition of employment, finalists for full-time, part-time, and extra help positions will be required to successfully pass the pre-employment screening requirements established for the position.
+Per County policy, as a condition of employment, finalists for full-time, part-time, and extra help positions are required to successfully pass pre-employment screening requirements established for the position.
 The requirements are based on the assigned duties and responsibilities of the position.

 Screening requirements for each position are summarized in the Sonoma County Job Classification Screening Schedule.
-Details of the positions requirements must be included in the conditional job offer letter.
-Prior to issuing a conditional offer, please review the following documents located in SharePoint:
+Details of a position's specific requirements must be included in the conditional job offer letter.
+Prior to issuing a conditional offer, HRLs should review the following documents located in SharePoint:

 Onboarding, also known as organizational socialization, is more than the new hire orientation.
-It refers to the mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective organizational members and insiders.
+It is the mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective organizational members.

-Research has demonstrated that these socialization techniques lead to positive outcomes for new employees such as higher job satisfaction, better job performance, greater organizational commitment, and reduction in stress or intent to quit.
+Research has demonstrated that these socialization techniques lead to positive outcomes for new employees such as higher job satisfaction, better job performance, greater organizational commitment, reduction in stress, and/or intent to quit.

 During the onboarding period:

-- Provide realistic expectation of job during hiring process
+- Provide realistic expectations of job during the hiring process

-- Provide employee with written objectives and responsibilities
+- Provide employees with written objectives and responsibilities

 - Communicate performance expectations

-- Review and introduce them to staff and department culture
+- Review and introduce employees to staff and department culture

 - Conduct one-on-one meetings and provide regular feedback